-THE UVULA (Pl.
-XVII., 2) is the little grape-shaped

-pendant hanging down from the centre of the soft palate.
-It chiefly consists of a muscle (azygos-uvulæ) which runs into the middle line of the soft palate, and which has the power of shortening, elevating, and retracting the uvula. • The reader will get a clear idea of its action by carefully comparing the illustrations on page 167, which show the uvula in different stages of contraction.
+The Uvula (Pl.
+XVII., 2) is the little grape-shaped pendant hanging down from the centre of the soft palate.
+It chiefly consists of a muscle (azygos-uvulæ) which runs into the middle line of the soft palate, and which has the power of shortening, elevating, and retracting the uvula.
+The reader will get a clear idea of its action by carefully comparing the photographs facing page 215, which show the uvula in different stages of contraction.